sindresorhus/package-json/readme.md

 ## Authentication

 Both public and private registries are supported, for both scoped and unscoped packages, as long as the registry uses either bearer tokens or basic authentication.

+## Proxies

+Proxy support is not implemented in this package.
+If necessary, use a global agent that modifies `fetch`.

+Support for this may come to [Node.js in the future](https://github.com/nodejs/undici/issues/1650).

 ## Related